MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/investigate-anomaly-alerts.md

 ## Collection alerts

-This section describes alerts indicating that a malicious actor may be attempting to gather data of interest to their goal from your organization.
+This section describes alerts indicating that a malicious actor might be attempting to gather data of interest to their goal from your organization.

 ### Multiple Power BI report sharing activities